 25. A way of backing up your photos

 Either flash/memory cards or an online backup service like DropBox. (we have a LOT of data) Or both.
 We do both.
 We use SD cards because they’re tiny and store loads.
 Sure you can take an external hard drive with you, but they’re usually quite heavy.
 I prefer the cloud services because I don’t have to carry them around.
+Check out our other recommendations on how we select technology for travels here.

 26. A VPN